 The unit's position display shows the axis positions and additional information about the configured axes (if applicable).
+You can also couple the display of axes and have access to the spindle functions.

 6.9.1 Operating elements of the position display